Flag was lowered by students after the presidential election as a symbolic action, school says

 “A local community, a company, a school district, or a federal agency can decide to have all of their flags at half-staff because of the death of an employee, a student, a mayor, or a local police officer,” the site explains.

-Hampshire College's flying the US flag half-staff was intended to "create the space for meaningful and respectful dialogue across the many perspectives represented in our community," says Lash.
+For Hampshire College, flying the US flag half-staff was intended to “create the space for meaningful and respectful dialogue across the many perspectives represented in our community,” said Lash.

-As for the flag burning, US flag desecration has angered people in the past.
+As for the flag burning, US flag desecration has angered people, including Trump who said it should result in imprisonment or the revocation of citizenship.

 In 1989, Congress passed a law against setting a US flag on fire.